Maneuvers

 Issuing a challenge, infuriating or confusing an adversary is a Defy.

-• Target has Disadvantage on Prowess Tests against targets other than their challenger
+• Target has Disadvantage on Prowess Tests against targets other than the one who Defied them

-• Mental hindrances created during challenge persist until challenge is broken
+• Mental Hindrances created during Defy persist until the effect is broken

 Scroll to Top